Random matrix ensembles and integrable differential identities: Introduction

-where $dM$ is the Haar measure, invariant with respect to the unitary and the orthogonal groups $U(n)$ and $O(n)$ for Hermitian and symmetric matrices respectively.
-The Hamiltonian $H(M; \mathbf{t})$ specifies the weight of a configuration as a function of a set of parameters (coupling constants) $\mathbf{t} =(t_{1},t_{2},\dots)$, and it is formally defined as follows
+where $dM$ is the Haar measure, invariant with respect to the unitary {($U(n)$)} and the orthogonal {($O(n)$)} groups for Hermitian and symmetric matrices respectively.
+The Hamiltonian {function} $H(M; \mathbf{t})$ specifies the weight of a configuration as a function of a set of parameters (coupling constants) $\mathbf{t} =(t_{1},t_{2},\dots)$, and it is formally defined as follows

-The particular case $\mathbf{t}=\mathbf{0}$ corresponds to the celebrated Gaussian Unitary Ensemble (GUE) and the Gaussian Orthogonal Ensemble (GOE) for, respectively, ${\cal M}_n ={\cal H}_{n}$ and ${\cal M}_n ={\cal S}_{n}$.
+{The ensembles $({\cal H}_n,\omega )$ and $(\mathcal{S}_n,\omega)$ {are}, respectively, {the} unitary and orthogonal ensembles, based on the {above mentioned} symmetry properties of the measure \eqref{intro:measure}.} The particular case $\mathbf{t}=\mathbf{0}$ corresponds to the celebrated Gaussian Unitary Ensemble (GUE) and the Gaussian Orthogonal Ensemble (GOE) for, respectively, ${\cal M}^{(2)}_n ={\cal H}_{n}$ and ${\cal M}^{(1)}_n ={\cal S}_{n}$.
 Gaussian ensembles have been studied extensively since the early developments of random matrix theory~\cite{Meh2004}.
 We notice that in statistical thermodynamics, in the definition of the measure~\eqref{intro:measure}, it is customary to divide the exponent by the temperature $T$.
-However, given the form of the Hamiltonian \eqref{intro:ham}, one can always absorb $T$ into the definition of the coupling constants $\mathbf{t}$ or, equivalently, set $T=1$. \\ The probability density distribution induced by the measure is defined as
+However, given the form of the Hamiltonian \eqref{intro:ham}, one can always {`absorb'} $T$ into the definition of the coupling constants $\mathbf{t}$ or, equivalently, set $T=1$. \\ The probability density distribution induced by the measure is defined as

-where $Z_n(\mathbf{t})$ is the partition function
+where $Z_n^{{(\beta)}}(\mathbf{t})$ is the partition function